numpy/numpy.org/content/en/benchmark.md

 ## Results

-Table values represent the normalized time taken in seconds by each algorithm to run on the given datasets for $50$ number of iterations.
+Table values represent the normalized time 'time / nParticles` taken in seconds by each algorithm to run on the given datasets for $50$ number of iterations.
 The raw timing data can be downloaded from <a href = "benchmarks/data/table.csv">here</a>.

 <html>
 <head>